albin-johansson/centurion/README.md

 ## Program using the keyboard and mouse state directly

 It is also possible to create applications that are not event-driven at all.
-Instead of relying on events, we can instead access the current input state through the `key_state` and `mouse_state` classes.
+Instead of relying on events, we can instead access the current input state through the `keyboard` and `mouse` classes.
 We can still query the event API for some extra information, such as if the user has requested the application to quit by closing the window.

 ```C++
 #include <centurion.hpp>